 '''

+headers=header

+)

+prepped = req.prepare()

 do something with prepped.body

 do something with prepped.headers

 resp = s.send(prepped,

 stream=stream,

 verify=verify,

 proxies=proxies,

 cert=cert,

 timeout=timeout

 )

+print(resp.status_code)

-print(resp.status_code) '''
+'''

 Since you are not doing anything special with the Request object, you prepare it immediately and modify the PreparedRequest object.
-You then send that with the other parameters you would have sent to requests.\ or Session.\.
+You then send that with the other parameters you would have sent to requests. or Session..

 However, the above code will lose some of the advantages of having a Requests Session object.
 In particular, Session-level state such as cookies will not get applied to your request.
-To get a PreparedRequest with that state applied, replace the call to Request.prepare() with a call to Session.prepare\request(), like this:
+To get a PreparedRequest with that state applied, replace the call to Request.prepare() with a call to Session.prepare_request(), like this:

 '''

 from requests import Request, Session

 s = Session()

-reg = Request('GET', url,
+req = Request('GET', url,

 data=data

 headers=headers

 )

 prepped = s.prepare_request(req)

 do something with prepped.body

 do something with prepped.headers

 resp = s.send(prepped,

 stream=stream,

 verify=verify,

 proxies=proxies,

 cert=cert,

 timeout=timeout

+)

 print(resp.status_code)

 '''